One of my biggest life events in 2014 was becoming obsessed with RuPaul’s Drag Race.

 Basically, this is all about the young vs. old drama.
 Boring, and rude to Tempest.

 Lip Sync: Geronimo by Ru.
-Tempest doesn’t know all the words and Kandy is working and twerking it before hitting a split.
+Tempest doesn’t know all the words and Kandy is working it and twerking it before hitting a split.

 You can’t possibly give it to Tempest over Kandy there, so Tempest leaves, which is complete bullshit.
 If anything, that was a, “This season has no Bianca so watch out” move rather than being able any kind of competition – which would have knocked out any of the three weaker girls in that lineup.